noahehall/theBookOfNoah/0current/security/websecurity.md

 #### privilege escalation

 - a malicious user usurps the permissions of another user
-- vertical escalation: an attacker gets access to an account wiht a broader permissions than their own
+- vertical escalation: an attacker gets access to an account with a broader permissions than their own
-- horizontal escalation: an attacker accesses anothr account with similar privileges as their own
+- horizontal escalation: an attacker accesses another account with similar privileges as their own

-- expsore
+- exposure

   - if an attacker can deploy a web shell on your server and escalate to root privilege